 However, during this time, the breed continued in the background as pets.
 Mrs Ethelyn Whittemore of Augusta, Maine has continued to breed Maine Coons keeping records of parents and their litters.
 The breed was resurrected in the 1950s using many of the Whittemore cats, and the Central Maine Cat Club (CMCC) was formed in 1953 by Alta Smith and Ruby Dwer.
 The Maine Coon was accepted with the Cat Fanciers Association (CFA) in 1975 and was awarded Championship status with them in 1976.
 Eventually, interest in the Maine Coon started to spread abroad with the first Maine Coon was sent to Britain in 1983.

 According to Desmond Morris in his book Cat World A Feline Encyclopedia, other names which have been used include Maine Cat, Maine Trick Cat, American Longhair, American Forest Cat, American Shag and American Snughead.

 The world’s longest cat was a Maine Coon by the name of Stewie, measuring in at a whopping 48.5 inches.
 Stewie also holds the world record for the longest cat tail at 16.34 inches.
 You can read more about Stewie here.

 The Maine Coon is the official cat of the state of Maine.

 Maine Coons are the largest breed of domestic cat in the world with females weighing between 5-7 kg (11-15.4 lbs) and males 6-8 kg (13.2-17.6 lbs).
-They have the solid and rugged appearance which is a reminder of their working cat history.
+They are solid and rugged, which is a reminder of their working cat history.
 Maine Coons don’t reach their full size until they are between 3 to 5 years of age.